chocoteam/choco-solver/paper/paper.md

 It is the combination of the selected constraints that defines the problem to be solved.
 The problem is solved by alternating space reduction (usually by a depth-first search) and propagation, thus ensuring the completeness of the approach.

-# Statement of need

-`Choco-solver` is Java library for constraint programming.
-In the early 2000s, when the choice of programming language was made, Java was the most popular language.
-It is still very popular today ([TIOBE Index](https://www.tiobe.com/tiobe-index/)) and allows the library to be easily integrated into both academic and industrial projects.
-Since then, the library has evolved a great deal, but ease of use has always been a guiding principle in its development.
-The API for `Choco-solver` was to keep the entry points to a minimum and thus simplify modelling for users.
-It contains numerous variables, many (global) constraints and search procedures, to provide wide modeling perspectives.
-`Choco-solver` is used by the academy for teaching and research and by the industry to solve real-world problems, such as cryptanalysis [@10.1007/978-3-030-78375-4_8], planing construction [@CANIZARES2022116149], automated testing and debugging [@LE2021100085], scheduling [@10.1007/978-3-319-44953-1_40], level design [@5887401] or placement service [@8814186].
-The library was designed to be used not only as a black box, where only the modelling step is required, but also as an open and modifiable system.
-The implementation of new constraints [@10.1007/978-3-031-08011-1_21] or strategies for exploring the search space [@DBLP:conf/cp/LiYL21;@fages:hal-01629182] is therefore possible.

 # Features and Functionality

 ## Modeling